UchiaObito004/Laptop_Price_Predictor/README.md

 .
-This is a (Machine Learning) Project based on Regression problem.
+This is a (Machine Learning) Project based on Regression problem

 .
 Algorith used -(Xgboost Regressor)

 .
 Feature Engineering is used in this